Andrew Steele

-Andrew Steele (born 19 September 1984 in Didsbury, Manchester) is a British 400 metres and 4x400 m relay runner.
+Andrew Steele (born 19 September 1984) is a British 400 metres and 4 × 400 m relay runner.
+He comepeted at the 2008 Summer Olympics.

+Biography

-He was educated at St Bede's College, Manchester.
+Steele was educated at St Bede's College, Manchester.
 He is the son of Dr Chris Steele, the resident health expert on ITV's This Morning.

+Steele became the British 400 metres champion after winning the 2007 British Athletics Championships.

-In 2008, Steele competed in his first Olympic Games – Beijing 2008.
+In 2008, Steele competed in the Olympic Games held in Beijing.
 He ran a personal best time of 44.94 seconds in reaching the semi-final in the individual 400 m event.
-As part of the Great Britain team, he finished fourth in the final of the 4x400m relay - 0.6 seconds away from a medal.
+As part of the Great Britain team, he finished fourth in the final of the 4 × 400 m relay - 0.6 seconds away from a medal.
 However, in September 2016 it was confirmed that the Russian team, who had beaten Great Britain to bronze in this race, had been disqualified due to the retesting of Denis Alexeev's urine sample, which tested positive.
 Consequently, the British team was promoted to the bronze medal position.

-Steele spends a few months each spring training at the Australian Institute of Sport, in Canberra.
+Steele spent a few months each spring training at the Australian Institute of Sport, in Canberra.

 He is head of product for DNAFit, a DNA testing startup.